DenCherOd/SelenideDemo/README.md

  $(".error").should(disappear);
 ```
+- `File downloading via Selenium Grid`: By default, when running tests on a remote WebDriver session (e.g., via Selenium Grid), downloaded files are typically stored on the machine where the browser session is running (the node), not on your local machine.
+However, it is possible to configure Selenium to download files to a specific directory on the local machine.

 - `Automated screenshots`: When your test fail, Selenide will automatically take screenshot.
 You do not need to do anything for it.

 ### Disadvantages:
 - `Size and Performance`: Adding Selenide to a project increases the number of dependencies and can slow down the initial project load.

 - `Single Browser Configuration per Test Run`: Selenide is designed to run tests on a single browser per execution by default.
 This means that during a single build or test run, you can typically only run tests on one browser at a time.
 If you want to run the same test suite on multiple browsers (e.g., Chrome, Firefox, and Safari), you would need to run separate test executions, each configured for a different browser.